 In 2006, the NASDAQ moved to acquire the London Stock Exchange (LSE), which prompted the NYSE Group to pursue the Euronext.
 The Deutsche Borse—Germany’s stock market—tried unsuccessfully to outbid the NYSE Group, but the merger eventually took place in April 2007.
 The Deutsche Borse tried to merge with the NYSE Euronext on two more occasions, but the exchange was acquired by the Intercontinental Exchange in November 2013.

-The Intercontinental Exchange decided to pursue an initial public offering of the Euronext and the separation was completed in June 2014.
-The NYSE Euronext eventually traded independently on the New York Stock Exchange under the ticker symbol NYX.
+The Intercontinental Exchange decided to pursue an initial public offering of the NYSE Euronext and the separation was completed in June 2014.
+The Euronext eventually traded independently on the New York Stock Exchange under the new ticker symbol ENX.

 Why Invest in the Euronext

-The Euronext is the largest stock exchange in Europe and one of the largest in the world, which makes it an attractive destination for investors.
+The Euronext is one the largest stock exchange in not only Europe but in the world, which makes it an attractive destination for investors.
 These same dynamics had led to merger and acquisition interest in the company on the part of several other stock exchanges in the past, since stock exchanges tend to realize significant economies of scale and organically entering new markets is difficult from a regulatory standpoint.

 In addition to investing in the stock exchange, investors may want to consider investing in many of the indexes that are maintained by the exchange.
 These indexes provide unique exposure to several national equity markets, including those in Amsterdam, France, Portugal, and London.
 Investors looking for exposure to these markets may want to consider exchange-traded funds (ETFs) backed by these major indexes—or many of its other indexes.